-That said, mutations in the dystrophin gene are not random, with hotspots of mutations between exons 45-53 and to a lesser extent between exons 2-20.
-Approximately 13% of patients with DMD have mutations that are amenable to treatment with an exon 51-skipping therapy.
+That said, mutations in the dystrophin gene are not random, with hotspots of mutations existing between exons 45-53 and to a lesser extent between exons 2-20.
+It is thought that 13% of patients with DMD have mutations that are amenable to treatment with an exon 51-skipping therapeutic approach, and thus the estimated exon 51 patient population is approximately 2,000 in the United States, 3,200 in Europe and 700 in Japan.

-Breakdown of DMD population amenable to treatment by skipping exons.
+Breakdown of DMD population by amenability to treatment with exon skipping therapeutics.